com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT NOT ? as res
+    SELECT NOT ?
+AS res
     ```